VS-CDR/FirstQtApp/README.md

 # FirstQtProject
-My first attempt to create a db-like app on C++/Qt.
+My first attempt to create a DBMS app on C++/Qt.